MozillaHive/hive-contributor-guide/becoming_a_hive_nyc_member/README.md

 * Understanding that technology and digital media skills empower young people to be active participants on the web
 * Appreciation for the power of communities to build solutions to challenges together

-We welcome you to join us—let’s transform the learning landscape for educators, mentors and youth.
+We welcome you to join us—let's transform the learning landscape for educators, mentors and youth.
 Together we can create an impact that will reach both across and far beyond New York city.

 ## Working and Learning Together